Hmrinal/Gold_Analysis/README.md

 # Gold Analysis

 Here we see how to get the current gold price in India.
 There is a variation in price of gold with time to time, price of gold is moved by a combination of supply, demand, and investor behavior.
-That seems simple enough, yet the way those factors work together is sometimes counterintuitive.
+That seems simple enough, yet the way those factors work together is sometimes counter-intuitive.

 ### Modules required and Installation: